mad-lab-fau/mad-gui/docs/customization.rst

 *********************
 This basically works as described in the section of creating an importer.
 Upon pressing the `Export data` button in the GUI, the `ExportResultsDialog <https://github.com/mad-lab-fau/mad-gui/blob/main/mad_gui/components/dialogs/plugin_selection/export_results_dialog.py#L19>`_ will be opened, in which your exporter can be selected.
+Basically, you will receive a `GlobalData <https://mad-gui.readthedocs.io/en/latest/modules/generated/mad_gui/mad_gui.models.GlobalData.html#mad_gui.models.GlobalData>`_ object, which keeps all the data form the GUI and you can process / export it in whatever way you want:

 .. code-block:: python